 Alex + Hildi = Best friends forever (2013)

 In July’13, I decided (and my teacher agreed), that I have graduated from the little Brother and I need a proper sewing machine.
 Many have twitted, blogged or posted on forums about how to choose, what to look for, advice, prices etc., so I won’t bore you.
-I had a fair amount to spend (yey annual bonus), so money was almost not a criteria.
-Heck, it ended up being one of the most expensive things I ever bought (cars and houses excluded of course).
+I had a fair amount to spend (yey annual bonus), so money was almost not a criterion.
+Heck, it ended up being one of the most expensive things I ever bought (cars and houses excluded, of course).
 The most important criterion was for it to be 100% mechanical, I am feeling really prejudiced of electronic stuff.
 Besides, I don’t embroider, I don’t quilt, it’s between me and the pedal, ha ha!
 Now the question was which one, after having narrowed it down to Pfaff and Bernina.
 My teacher had this old Pfaff that after almost 40 years, still ran like a dream, so that swayed me a lot.

 For the first time ever, I actually went into a sewing centre, in Battersea, which I warmly recommend.
 This is their site.
 They were very helpful, so I went in to have a play, we discussed options and I was supposed to go in a week to pick it up by car (C was driving me).
-I was so very excited, properly bouncing when I got there, only to discover that the only Select 4 they though was in stock was actually a Select 3 in the wrong box.
+I was so very excited, properly bouncing when I got there, only to discover that the only Select 4 they thought was in stock was actually a Select 3 in the wrong box.
 Believe it or not, I actually burst into tears in the shop!
 Yeah, it did make me question my sanity, but clearly not my commitment to this whole sewing thing.
 It did get it the following week, with a little discount to say sorry (told you they were great guys!).
 So I got this beauty of German engineering coming home with me and we became best friends.
 I called her Brumhilde (Hildi), because she is strong, German and can almost literally sew through rocks!
 I have a feeling she and I will be together until my or her retirement (whichever comes first).

 If you want to have a look at what my past and present machines have been creating, go visit my Makes gallery.